This is Lentil Soup supercharged.

 1 teaspoon red wine vinegar

-Heat the oil in a large Dutch oven or saucepan and add the onion, sprinkle with salt and cook on a low heat until translucent.
+Heat the 2-3 tablespoons vegetable stock in a large Dutch oven or saucepan and cook on a low heat until translucent.
+Add a little more stock if the pan becomes too dry

 Add the celery, leeks, garlic, carrots and fennel.
 Stir well and cook for a further 5 minutes.